rumca-js/webtoolkit/README.md

  - RemoteUrl - Wrapper around RemoteServer for easy access to remote data
  - CrawlerInterface - Standard interface for crawler implementations
  - HandlerInterface - Allows implementing custom handlers for different use cases

+# Standard interfaces

+Crawlers are different means of obtaining Internet data.
+Examples: requests, selenium, playwright, httpx, curlcffi.

+Handlers are classes that allows automatic deduction of links, places, video codes from links, or data.
+Examples: youtube handler can use yt-dlp to obtain channel video list, or obtain channel ID, etc.